Written by Aaron R. Winston

 Chiropractors offer a wide assortment of treatments designed to address neck pain and back pain, which is very common among those who have been in motor vehicle accidents.
 One of the most commonly known chiropractic treatments is your standard adjustment.

-However, perhaps the most valuable chiropractic options are only available to those clinics that staff a medical doctor amongst their specialists.
+However, perhaps the most valuable chiropractic options are only available to those clinics that staff a medical doctor among their specialists.

 It is important to note that chiropractic treatment is sought for severe car accident injuries and minor issues afflicting the spine.